Welcome to my blog BeSmartRich or BSR.

 - Came to study English and work for 6 months in Vancouver, Canada in 2006 but that became more than 8 years so far and keeps counting

 - Newly married in 2013 with my love of my life.
 No kids yet but a greyhound that eats like a horse.

 - Addicted to

-- Glass of red wine and tall can of red and dark beer after work and falling asleep on the couch around 9pm until my wife wakes me up at 11pm to help me move to the bed
+- Glass of red wine, all kinds of beers, scotch, whiskey, gin and kahlua.
+Typically drink after work and fall asleep on the couch around 9pm until my wife wakes me up at 11pm to help me move to the bed

 - Drinking with friends solving all kinds of world’s problems

 - Numbers!
 (I am Korean after all… Isn’t it obvious?)